georchestra/georchestra/console/README.md

 **Do not** run `mvn integration-test` directly as it won't have a chance to properly shut down the external resources (the docker containers in this case).

 See the `pom.xml` file to check how the `docker-maven-plugin` is configured.
 It essentially launches the two mentioned containers and uses dynamic port mapping on port `389` for `georchestra/ldap` and port `5432` for `georchestra/database`.
-These mapped ports are then exposed by the `maven-failsafe-plugin` (the one used to run integration tests) as environment variables `ldap_port` and `psql_port` to the test JVM, which in turn are picked up by Spring while resolving `src/it/resources/console-it.properties` property source:
+These mapped ports are then exposed by the `maven-failsafe-plugin` (the one used to run integration tests) as environment variables `ldapPort` and `pgsqlPort` to the test JVM, which in turn are picked up by Spring while resolving `src/it/resources/console-it.properties` property source:

 ```
 ldapHost=localhost
-ldapPort=${ldap_port}
+ldapPort=${ldapPort}
 pgsqlHost=localhost
-pgsqlPort=${psql_port}
+pgsqlPort=${pgsqlPort}
 pgsqlDatabase=georchestra
 ```